InsanityCheck/LLamaArcFinetune/README.md

 #### Prediction

 The ARC contest allows up to two predictions for each challenge.
 As noted before, LLMs do not reason well over 2D, as they use the 1D text representation.
 For this reason, we create our two guesses by predicting the normal challenge and the transposed challenge.
-Adding the transposed challenge should help to solve problems that require a lot of vertical argumentation.
+Adding the transposed challenge should help to solve problems that require a lot of vertical reasoning.

-We produce results for these tasks, and simply ignore predictions with generation errors.
+We generate results for these tasks, and simply ignore predictions with parsing errors.
 We use top-k inference with $k=50$.
 The idea here is that this will prevent some mistakes which greedy sampling could easily run into.
 In the end, we produce valid guesses for 339 of the 400 challenges.
 In these 339 guesses there are 51 correctly solved Problems!
 This corresponds to a score of **12.75%**